 The Rockhampton Catholic Education Office Research Committee meets on a monthly basis and providing the application is supported by relevant documentation, the principal researcher will receive a response to their application within a week following the committee meeting.
 If the research is approved a letter of approval to approach the principal/s at the respective school/s nominated will be issued.
 As stated above the participation in research is at the discretion of the school principal.

-It is a condition of approval that the researcher keeps the Rockhampton Catholic Education Office informed of progress of the research.
+It is a condition of approval that the researcher keeps the Catholic Education Office - Diocese of Rockhampton informed of progress of the research.
 If the research is discontinued, Catholic Education must be informed.

 On completion it is requested that the researcher

 - provide Catholic Education with a copy of the research findings;